Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/ExtraPic.png

-Provision to operate the KB-18 camera without the release of weapons, the Extra Picture switch starts the camera at the selected rate.
+Provision to operate the KB-18 gun camera without the release of weapons, the Extra Picture switch starts the camera at the selected rate.

 Gun Camera Switch
 -----------------